Fensterbank/easyverein/README.md

   setApiToken('token');

-  // by default stable v1.3 is used.
-You can also define to use the deprecated v1.2 or the unstable v1.4, which is under development and considered UNSTABLE!
-Usage on own risk! setApiVersion('v1.4');
+  // by default stable v1.4 is used.
+You can also define to use the deprecated v1.3 or the latest v1.5, which is under development and considered UNSTABLE!
+Usage on own risk! setApiVersion('v1.4'); // this line is optional, to always use the default version of this library
 ```
 ### Get the organization